Madonahs/3D-cube/README.md

-# Creating 3D Graphics in C Language.
+# Sample 3D Graphics in C Language.

 ### Operating System used
 **Linux**